kokaresuraj95-creator/landmine-soft-website/README.md

-# 🚀 Landmine Soft - Company Website
+# 🚀 Landmine Soft Website

 ## 📋 Project Overview

-A modern, professional website .
+A modern, professional website for Landmine Soft, an IT/Software company.
 This project features a clean, enterprise-level design with smooth animations and fully responsive layout across all devices.

 The website reflects:
 - ✅ Real-world IT / Software company presence